coderaman07/100-Days-of-Code/Readme.md

 Today I Updated My E - Commerce Website in which I added Method for Deleting the Product using JavaScript and the Whole Project is made with Python Django named as [RushX](https://rushx.pythonanywhere.com).

+## Day 2

+Today I Updated My Portfolio Website which was already Built with Flask ( A Frame work in Python ) to Django ( The Most Advanced Frame Work in Python ) this can be found here [Aman Ojha](https://amanojha.pythonanywhere.com)

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.